 Silk is a gorgeous indulgence.
 It also is one of the fabrics we get the most questions about at The Laundress, which is why we created an eco-friendly line of stain-fighting fabric care products like the Stain Solution and the Wash & Stain Bar.
 Together, these two powerful cleaning solutions can tackle sweat stains on silk and more, including wine, coffee, ink, dirt, makeup, oil and more.For more tips on removing stains from silk and home cleaning ideas, check out the Clean Talk Blog and keep reading for detailed silk washing, drying, and storing instructions.

 While silk is washable, the dyes are often not stable to wash.
 If color-blocked or printed, test for color bleeding to ensure best results.

-Some silk items can also have finishes that may be removed with washing; for example, a smooth hand may become pebbled.
+Silk can also have finishes that may be removed with washing; for example, a smooth hand may become pebbled.
 Perform a water test to ensure best results.

+To wash silk add 2 capfuls or a squirt of Delicate Wash to a washbasin or sink filled with cool water.
 Submerge the item and gently agitate the water with your hands to evenly distribute soap.
 Soak for up to 30 minutes.